Skip to content

 This function executes a basic optimization workflow by performing these steps:

-1. Loading Configuration: Load an Everest configuration using the load_config function.
+1. Load the configuration: Load an Everest configuration using the load_config function.

-3. Optimizer Addition: An optimizer step is added to the plan using the add_optimizer method.
+2. Create an optimizer: An optimizer step is added to the plan using the create_optimizer function.

-4. Table Handler Addition: A table event handler is added to the plan using the add_table method.
-This will save the optimization results in a set of tables.
+3. Add a tracker: A tracker event handler is added to the optimizer using the add_tracker method.
+This will save the best results encountered during optimization.

-5. Optimizer Execution: The optimization process is started by calling the run method of the optimizer step.
+4. Execute the optimizer: The optimization process is started by calling the run method of the optimizer.
 It uses the configuration that was passed to Everest without modification.

-The EverestPlan class provides a high-level interface for defining and managing optimization workflows in Everest.
+The classes and functions of ropt-everest provide a high-level interface for defining and managing optimization workflows in Everest.
 It allows you to add various steps to the plan, such as optimizers, and evaluators, that are then executed to achieve the desired optimization goal.

 • controls (array-like, optional): Initial control values for the optimizer.
 If not specified, the initial values from the Everest configuration are used.